On this page

 4. Production controls and inspection requirements

 The manufacturer must be aware of the standards and requirements of the importing country.
-A specific export procedure must be in place.
+An export control plan (ECP) must be in place to demonstrate that your products meet the requirements of the importing country.

 Manufacturer's declaration